hanneslindstrom/.dotfiles/README.md

   - Clangd and Yaml-LS are a bit too tightly coupled with current local environments
 - Add Alfred configuration file
 - Find a replacement for Exa
+- Add pip install step to installation script
+  - Also make sure to append an updated PYTHONPATH to the .zshenv file